sav18/miniSOC/README.md

 ## Testing and Attack Simulation
 ### Testing the Integrations with Brute Force Attack
-Use tools like Hydra or Metasploit to simulate a brute-force attack against an SSH service.
+Use tools like Hydra to simulate a brute-force attack against an SSH service.
 Trigger an alert in Wazuh (e.g., simulate a failed SSH login).
 Verify the alert is correctly forwarded to IRIS.
-Ensure that MISP pulls the relevant threat intelligence based on the Wazuh alert.

 ### Generating IRIS Report
-I am also trying to understand how to do this as well https://github.com/cudeso/dfir-iris-misp-timesketch
+https://github.com/cudeso/dfir-iris-misp-timesketch

 ### Testing the Workflows
 Run the workflow created in Shuffle to handle Wazuh alerts.
 Monitor the workflow steps in Shuffle for correct processing and routing of alerts to IRIS and MISP.
 Confirm that notifications are sent to the configured channels (e.g., Slack, email).
-Once we figure out above steps then only we can progress to this (Sending the notification to email)

 ### Simulating Webshell Attack
 Deploy a test environment and introduce a malware sample.